marxin/texi2rst-generated/sphinx/libitm/locking-conventions.rst

 transaction descriptor.
 Before blocking, privatizers need to let the other transactions know that they should wake up the privatizer.

-**TODO** Ho to implement the waiters?
+.. todo:: How to implement the waiters?
 Should those flags be per-transaction or at a central place?
 We want to avoid one wake/wait call per active transactions, so we might want to use either a tree or combining to reduce the syscall overhead, or rather spin for a long amount of time instead of doing blocking.
 Also, it would be good if only the last transaction that the privatizer waits for would do the wake-up.

 Progress guarantees
 ^^^^^^^^^^^^^^^^^^^